speenzor/freecodecamp-algorithms-and-data-structures/README.md

-# freecodecamp-intermediate-algorithm-scripting-solutions
+# FreeCodeCamp Intermediate Algorithm Scripting Solutions

 This repository is all the original solutions I crafted for the FreeCodeCamp section titled "Intermediate Algorithm Scripting".
+I really enjoyed doing these problems and will continue to seek more problems like these on websites like CodeWars.